 - The normal field practices to be included under the custom farming agreement should be listed (tillage, planting, weed control, harvesting, etc.).
 Typically, these agreed-upon practices are part of the per-acre custom farming payment for the year that is negotiated between the custom operator and the landowner.

 - Additional tillage trips or replanting due to weather conditions or added spraying applications of pesticides to control weeds, insects or diseases – which are provided by the custom operator – are usually charged to the landowner at a custom rate per acre that is over and above the base custom farming rate.

 - Timing of planting and harvesting operations should be discussed and negotiated between the custom operator and the landowner prior to the growing season.
 This can become a tenuous issue, especially in years with challenging weather conditions.

-- The custom operator may be asked for advice by landowner regarding the seed corn hybrid or soybean variety to plant, fertilizer rates, chemical applications, levels of crop insurance coverage or grain-marketing decisions.
-However, the final decisions on these items lie with the landowner, and the custom operator needs to be careful not to take responsibility for the final authority on those decisions.
+- The custom operator may be asked for advice by landowner regarding the seed corn hybrid or soybean variety to plant, fertilizer rates, chemical applications, levels of crop insurance coverage or grain marketing decisions.
+However, the final decisions of these items lie with the landowner, and the custom operator needs to be careful not to take responsibility for the final authority on those decisions.

-- Typically, the harvested grain of the landowner is delivered by the custom operator to a farm storage facility owned or rented by the landowner, or to an agreed-upon area grain elevator, as part of the custom farming agreement.
+- Typically, the landowner’s harvested grain is delivered by the custom operator to a farm storage facility owned or rented by the landowner, or to an agreed upon area grain elevator, as part of the custom farming agreement.
 Any grain deliveries beyond the local area usually result in the landowner paying an extra custom rate charge for grain hauling.
-Also, if the landowner uses the custom operator’s grain drying and handling facilities there is typically an added charge for these services.
+Also, if the landowner uses the custom operators grain drying and handling facilities, there is typically an added charge for these services.